Paris Place Saint-Michel Square

-Located in the Latin Quarter of the city, this square in Paris is most well known for its fountain, which is actually the highest fountain in Paris, and was designed during the changes made by Baron Haussmann in the 1850s.
+Located in the Latin Quarter of the city, the Paris Place Saint-Michel square is most well known for its fountain, which is actually the highest Paris fountain, and was designed during the changes made by Baron Haussmann in the 1850s.

 Baron Haussmann changed much of the layout of the city and after a new large boulevard had been completed, which is now called the Boulevard Saint-Michel, it opened up the small space that linked the Pont Saint-Michel bridge in Paris.